softalpha0/veilfi/README.md

 4. Go to `/app` → connect wallet → **Deposit** USDC
 5. Your position appears as `🔒 Encrypted` — no one on-chain can read the amount
 6. Switch to **Redeem** → enter shares → wait ~60s for Nox TEE → receive USDC + yield

 ---

-## Why TEE and not FHE?

-Fully Homomorphic Encryption (FHE) allows computation on encrypted data without a trusted executor — but it comes with massive computational overhead and limited EVM compatibility.

-iExec Nox uses **TEE (Trusted Execution Environments)** via Intel SGX — a different privacy model where a secure hardware enclave performs the decryption.
-The enclave is physically isolated: even the machine's owner cannot inspect memory inside it.
-Intel's remote attestation provides cryptographic proof that the code running inside the enclave is exactly what was deployed.

-For a yield vault, TEE is the right trade-off: near-instant decryption, full EVM compatibility, and hardware-enforced privacy guarantees backed by Intel SGX attestation.

----